-The Institute of Economics carries out research and training activities in the field of empirical and theoretical economics.
-Our main lines of research include:
+The Institute of Economics carries out research and training activities in the field of empirical and theoretical economics with a special focus on the economics of innovation and technical change.

-- Micro and macro agent-based models, with particular attention to both the real side of the economy and the banking/financial sectors
+- Micro and macro agent-based models, with particular attention to the patterns of economic change driven by the introduction and diffusion of new technologies

-- Empirical and theoretical analysis of micro and macroeconomic networks, especially in finance, trade, foreign direct investment, migration and mobility
+- Empirical network analysis of micro and macroeconomic networks, especially finance, trade, foreign direct investment, migration and mobility

 - Individual, organizational and collective decisions beyond the rational choice paradigm